I have done what every invisible cucumber-brandishing lizard never told me not to do, and started a blog. Truly the end is nigh.

 THE ANGLE OF BEST DISTANCE

-then i got tired of keeping track of which songs were going where and thought i would just throw everything together in one place, even if it meant putting together an album that was made up of several CDs. maybe each disc would have a loose theme, or at least a title that would make it seem so. i could try to do something ambitious with the packaging. maybe i would even print the lyrics for the first time ever.
+Then I got tired of keeping track of which songs were going where, and I thought I would just throw everything together in one place, even if it meant putting together an album that was made up of several CDs.
+Maybe each disc would have a loose theme, or at least a title that would make it seem so.
+I could try to do something ambitious with the packaging.
+Maybe I would even print the lyrics for the first time ever.

-i just don’t know if it’ll happen.
+I just don’t know when or if it’ll happen.

 THE CHICKEN ANGEL WOMAN WITH A TRIANGLE

 Should there be a “the” before the title?
 Should there be dashes?
 I don’t know.

 The idea was inspired by the design on some sort of bag Anna had with her when we were drinking coffee at Taloola right before I left the crack house behind.
 I forget what the image was, but there was a girl with what looked to be a halo above her head, smiling and standing with something in her hand, and she had wings.

 I misinterpreted her to be a chicken-angel-woman who was holding a triangle.
 And then i thought, “I kind of like that.
 It could be a fun album title.”